th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes

++ 3.10.1
+    + Update sailfish-core version to 3.2.1655 (fix problem with properties in settings that have setters created using builder pattern)

 + 3.10.0
     + Update common version to 3.17.0